How to say because in french

 La locution “parce que” est généralement située entre deux propositions ou phrases.
 La première proposition contient la cause ou la raison, tandis que la deuxième proposition contient le résultat ou l’effet.
 Voici un exemple de structure de phrase avec “parce que” :

-See also How to apply for a restraining order
+See also How to revise for gcse in year 10

 Cause/proposition parce que effet/proposition